China passes law to ease homework pressure on children | DW | 23.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-China's official Xinhua news agency on Saturday said the country had passed an education law to ease homework pressures.
+China's official Xinhua news agency on Saturday reported that the country had passed an education law to ease homework pressures.

 The move comes as part of a growing assertiveness of the state in recent months when it comes to activities deemed harmful to the country's youth.